stollander33/docs/docs/users/user_guide.md

 - adminer for SQL servers
 - mongo express

-All interfaces can be executed by using the `rapydo interfaces` command, use `rapydo interfaces list` to get all available options.
+All interfaces can be executed by using the `rapydo interfaces` command.

 ### Multi projects